crmbm-spinalcord/7T-SC-qMRI-code/README.md

-# 7T SC qMRI Code
+# Pipelines & codes for SC MRI and MRS

-This repository gathers Python-based tools and models developed for the **reconstruction, processing, analysis, and quantification** of MRI and MRS data acquired in the human spinal cord at **7 Tesla**, as part of the 7T SC qMRI project.
+This repository gathers Python-based tools and models developed for the **reconstruction, processing, analysis, and quantification** of MRI and MRS data acquired in the human spinal cord

 ## Code Contributions